flimflam-austin/hugo-cms-test/content/quick_reads/20180322-18-02-21-woman-rides-20000-miles-year-bike/index.md

 colorpaletteclassname: '--light-purple'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       ## “Hun, you really got that windswept look.”

-      What a gas station clerk said to ultra-cyclist **Lael Wilcox** after she removed her helmet and hadn’t showered for 17-days.
+      What a gas station clerk said to ultra-cyclist**Lael Wilcox** after she removed her helmet and hadn’t showered for 17-days.